bitazaratustra/bitazaratustra/README.md

 ### Hi!
 I'm Luis Esteban.

 I'm a Data Scientist with background in Medicine and Critical Care Physician.

-Also I'm specialist in Forensic Medicine.
-Right now workin as Backend Developer.
+Also I'm specialist in Forensic Medicine.🤓 smiling face with glasses
+Unicode: U+1F913, UTF-8: F0 9F A4 93

+Right now working as Backend Developer .

 | Data Analysis| Data Science | Database | Others |
 |-------------------|-------------------|---------------------|--------------------|